wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-provision-resource-manager.md

 1. After the Azure VM is built, and icon for the VM will appear on the Azure dashboard.
 Click the icon to see information about the VM.
 1. At the top of the VM blade click **Connect**.
 The browser will download an .rdp file for the VM.
 Open the .rdp file.
-1. The Remote Desktop Connection will notify you that the publisher of this remote connection canât be identified and ask if you want to connect anyway.
+1. The Remote Desktop Connection will notify you that the publisher of this remote connection  can't  canât  be identified and ask if you want to connect anyway.
 Click **Connect**.
 1. In the **Windows Security** dialog click **Use another account**.
 For **User name** type <machine name>\<user name> that you specified when you configured the VM.

 Once you connect to the SQL Server virtual machine, you can launch SQL Server Management Studio and connect with Windows Authentication using your local administrator credentials.
 This also enables you to change firewall settings or SQL Server configuration settings post-provisioning if necessary.